FabienCoutant/SparkUp/docs/contracts/CampaignCreator.md

-# ProxyFactory
+# CampaignCreator

-The Proxy factory is used for the deployment of new campaign
+The CampaignCreator is used for the deployment of new campaign

 > Using this Contract make the CampaignFactory contract lighter